DonJayamanne/typescript-notebook/README.md

 ## Getting started
 * For a REPL experience use the command `Open Node.js REPL`
-    * Consider installing the [Jupyter](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) extension for an enhance user interface (toolbars).
+    * Consider installing the [Jupyter](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) extension for an enhanced user interface (toolbars).
 * For a notebook experience, create a file with the extension `*.nnb`, e.g. `sample.nnb`
     * Or use the menu item `New File...` to create a Node.js notebook